mat-0/Mat-0/curriculum-vitae.md

 #### HEAD OF SOFTWARE DEVELOPMENT (October 2019 - current)

-> co-led a team of 30 lead developers, developers and testers, expanding to 40 including test manager, lead developers, scrum master, developers and testers. heading up the Data Futures project from a technical perspective in conjunction with a delivery partner organisation.
+> co-led a team of 30 lead developers, developers and testers, expanding to ~45 including test manager, lead developers, lead testers, scrum master, developers, and testers. heading up the Data Futures project from a technical perspective in conjunction with a delivery partner organisation.

 ##### Key responsibilities

-- Line management, pastoral care, objective setting and appraisals, resourcing
+- Line management, pastoral care, objective setting and appraisals, resourcing and recruitment
 - Member of information security and data protection management group
 - Member of Portfolio and Performance Board
 - Strategy, planning, resourcing and organisation
 - Technical oversight and decision making
-- Close collaboration for architects, product owners, directors, and CEO on project direction
+- Close collaboration with architects, product owners, directors, and CEO on project direction
 - Working with third party partner organisations and key stakeholders during requirements, planning, and funding phases.

 ##### Key achievements and projects

-- Implementation of a secure development policy, test strategy, technology strategy and tech radar
+- Implementation of a secure development policy, test strategy, technology strategy, and tech radar
 - Expansion of team by 25% to accommodate work on new transformation program and increasing portfolio
+- Recertification of ISO 27001

 #### LEAD SOFTWARE DEVELOPER (October 2018 – October 2019)

 > Planning, designing and developing server and client applications.
 Having a key role in ensuring the best technologies and techniques are used in their development.
 Development of technical capability and involvement in performance assessment and development of junior colleagues.
-Working day-to- day within a scrum team.
+Working day-to-day within a scrum team.

 ##### Key responsibilities